Türkmenabat International Airport: Airport facilities

 There are information boards, an international and long-distance communication center, left-luggage offices, cafeterias, cafes, buffets, and shopping pavilions at the service of passengers.
 There are a CIP-hall, duty free shops, Internet cafes and other services.

 The airport has a medical center, a dining room, a hotel with 100 rooms, and a covered parking lot.

 Ground transportation

-The airport is located within the city limits, 13 kilometers from downtown Turkmenabat, in close proximity to the M37 Ashgabat-Turkmenabat highway and the Ashgabat-Kerki railway.
+The airport is located within the city limits, 13 kilometers from downtown Türkmenabat, in close proximity to the M37 Ashgabat-Türkmenabat highway and the Ashgabat-Kerki railway.